wjdwogud24/diagMutAnalysis/README.md

 `diagMutAnalysis` is an R package that takes data formats as same as from the ICGC DCC open database.
-The aim of the package is to analyze different aspects of the ICGC database analysis and also re-create it in a user friendly R package\[<https://dcc.icgc.org/>\].The package provides function on analyzing sample donors by getting the proportion and frequency of all gene mutations that has had an effect.
+The aim of the package is to analyze different aspects of the ICGC database analysis and also re-create it in a user friendly R package\[Zhang J et al.\].The package provides function on analyzing sample donors by getting the proportion and frequency of all gene mutations that has had an effect.
 Another function creates plots not existing in the ICGC database as a different perspective to the data.
-Providing information on frequency and types of cds mutations, and mutation consequence types in a bar plot and pie chart of respective order.
+Providing information on frequency and types of cds mutations, and mutation consequence types in a bar plot and pie chart of respective order.Developed on
+`R version 4.1.0 (2021-05-18)`,`platform x86_64-w64-mingw32`, and
+`Running under: Windows`.

 ## Installation